Mexico: Students protest planned judicial overhaul – DW – 09/02/2024

 The reform proposal has not only sparked a strike by judicial workers, but also strained relations with the United States and spooked foreign investors.

-The US ambassador to Mexico, Ken Salazar, has criticized the planned changes.
+US Ambassador to Mexico Ken Salazar has criticized the planned changes.
 He warned that they would "threaten" a trade relationship between the neighboring countries that "relies on investors' confidence in Mexico's legal framework."

 Canada's ambassador to Mexico has also expressed concerns.